 - Understand its customers on a far deeper level.

-- Unveil smarter and more targeted marketing and sales efforts.
+- Unveil smarter and more targeted marketing campaigns.

 - Find new product opportunities and offerings.